Pan-Hispanic Ballad Project

 BALLADS DATABASE

 To search on ballad titles (with or without additional search criteria), leave blank the "meter" field.
 You can limit the desired assonant rhyme schemes in the next menu.
 Examples: To see all the texts from Galicia collected by A. Otero between 1920 and 1940, select "collector", "province" and "date".
-To retrieve all the versions of all hexasyllabic ballads that rhyme in "'í-a", collected between 1800 and 1900, select only "meter" and " date".
-A check in the "Music on web" box selects only texts for which the music is available online.
+To retrieve all the versions of all hexasyllabic ballads that rhyme in "í-a", collected between 1800 and 1900, select only "meter" and "date".
+A check in the "Music on Web" box selects only the versions for which the music is available.

 Record #: